Pastoral Care

 Safeguarding

 At Highlands School, safeguarding young people is the number one priority of all staff.
-All staff members are trained on how to recognise the signs of abuse, well-being concerns and mental health issues in young people, and then how to report these concerns.
+All staff members are trained on how to recognise the signs of abuse, wellbeing concerns and mental health issues in young people, and then how to report these concerns.
 We also have an executive safeguarding team who operate a rigorous system for following up safeguarding concerns and coordinating support for vulnerable students.

 The executive safeguarding team consists of the following members:

-Matt Miller - Safeguarding governor/chair of governors
+• Mr M Miller - Safeguarding governor/chair of governors.

-Lori Charles - School counsellor and deputy designated safeguarding lead.
+• Ms L Charles - School counsellor and deputy designated safeguarding lead.

-We have a closely monitored safeguarding email address, staysafe@highlearn.uk, is used by members of the school community to report a safeguarding issue or concern about a student’s wellbeing.
+We have a closely monitored safeguarding email address, staysafe@highlearn.uk, which is used by members of the school community to report a safeguarding issue or concern about a student’s wellbeing.

 Pastoral curriculum

 Education forms a crucial part in our safeguarding provision at Highlands School.
-Our high quality Stay Safe Curriculum teaches young people how to keep themselves and others safe and healthy.
-Our Stay Safe Curriculum is delivered by a range of teaching staff, depending on the topic, who are all trained to deliver sensitive topics.
+Our high quality 'Stay Safe Curriculum' teaches young people how to keep themselves and others safe and healthy.
+Our 'Stay Safe Curriculum' is delivered by a range of teaching staff, depending on the topic, who are all trained to deliver sensitive topics.

-Our Stay Safe Curriculum is focused on three core themes
+Our 'Stay Safe Curriculum' is focused on three core themes:

-- Health and wellbeing
+• Health and wellbeing.

-- Living in the wider world
+• Living in the wider world.

-Our Stay Safe Curriculum is based on three principles that run through each of the above themes
+Our 'Stay Safe Curriculum' is based on three principles that run through each of the above themes.

-- We all have the right to be safe and respected
+• We all have the right to be safe and respected.

-- We are able to recognise dangerous and unsafe situations and people
+• We are able to recognise dangerous and unsafe situations and people.

-- We can help ourselves by talking to a trusted adult and know where to obtain support on specific issues
+• We can help ourselves by talking to a trusted adult and know where to obtain support on specific issues.

-Our Stay Safe Curriculum is delivered in the following ways
+Our 'Stay Safe Curriculum' is delivered in the following ways:

-- Weekly assemblies (led by heads of year and SLT)
+• Weekly assemblies (led by heads of year and SLT).

-- A sixty-five-minute PSHE lesson per week (taught by form tutors)
+• A sixty-five-minute PSHE lesson per week (taught by form tutors).

-- Special feature newsletters
+• Special feature newsletters.

 PSHE (personal, social, health and economic) education at Highlands School